Chaxwell/luxury/README.md

 + mail@mail.com
 + password

-or as admin user with :
+or as an admin user with :

 + admin@mail.com
 + password